Justin Bieber Gets a Haircut With Hailey Baldwin After a Day of Tears

 Justin Bieber and Hailey Baldwin appeared to be in much better spirits on Wednesday when they were spotted at the Cutler salon in New York City.

-The inseparable pair visited the salon so that the Biebs could get his lengthy blonde locks trimmed.
-The 24-year-old pop star rocked a black shirt with a print of Albert Einstein’s face on it and matching black athletic shorts.
-For his footwear he went super casual, donning black socks and white slippers.

-Baldwin, 21, wore jeans and a grey tank top with an oversized black shirt over top.
-The “Sorry” singer left the salon with his hair slicked back and only slightly shorter than it was before.
+The inseparable pair visited the establishment so that the 24-year-old pop star could get his lengthy blonde locks trimmed.
+While at the salon, Bieber sported a black shirt with a print of Albert Einstein’s face on it, matching black athletic shorts, black socks and white slippers.
+As for Baldwin, the 21-year-old model wore jeans and a gray tank-top with an oversized plaid shirt over top.

 RELATED CONTENT: